 What causes pain in dogs?

-Dog stomach pain usually indicates a serious medical condition like peritonitis, an infection of the stomach or intestines caused by a puncture; bone splinters and swallowed objects are the most common culprits.
-A stomach virus, or enteritis, may also be to blame.
-Parasites and worms in dogs can also cause pain in dogs if left untreated.
-More seriously, tumors and some types of cancer in dogs lead to stomach pain as the disease progresses; side effects of treatment can also cause pain and nausea.
+Acute pain: In addition to incident-related injuries or broken bones, internal pain can be acute and needs immediate vet attention.
+For example, stomach pain can indicate a serious medical condition like peritonitis, an infection of the stomach or intestines caused by a puncture (chicken bone splinters and swallowed objects are common culprits).
+A stomach virus, or enteritis, can also be to blame, caused by parasites and worms in dogs.
+Tumors and some types of cancer in dogs can also lead to stomach pain as the disease progresses, so catching cancer early is of utmost importance.

 Can I treat my dog’s pain without medication?

-Your veterinarian is the only person qualified to answer that question, but there are plenty of non-medical treatments, also known as alternative care, for a dog in pain.
-Create a treatment plan with your vet that incorporates options you and your pet are comfortable with; while some pets refuse to take medication, others can be terrified of acupuncture, and so forth.
+Your veterinarian is the most qualified person to answer that question, but there are plenty of non-medical treatments, also known as alternative care, for a dog suffering from chronic pain:

 Your best bet for a dog in pain?
 Take them to the vet.
-Healthy Paws processes hundreds of claims for pain – it was the fifth most common claim for dogs in 2017.
+Healthy Paws processes hundreds of claims for pain – it was on of the most common claim for dogs in 2018.
 Diagnostics can range anywhere from $150 to $4,500 while treatment varies just as widely, making pet insurance a sound investment for those unexpected accidents and illnesses.
-For more on common pet ailments and their corresponding treatments and expense, please see our Cost of Care Report.
+To be able to say “yes” to treatment and save up to 90% on vet bills, start by getting a free quote.